 The University of Montana Skaggs School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education through 2028.
 Please visit ACPE for more information.

 Message from the Dean of the Skaggs School of Pharmacy

-For more information about our curriculum, programs and people, please check out our School and Department webpages as well as the website for the College of Health Professions and Biomedical Sciences, the campus home of the Skaggs School of Pharmacy.
+For more information about our PharmD curriculum, graduate degrees and programs, clinical services and outreach services, and people, please check out our School and Department webpages.
 If you are in the area, drop by my office in Skaggs Building 342 or the Office of Student Services in Skaggs Building 341.
 You can email the School at firstname.lastname@example.org.

 Dean and Professor

 March 6, 2020

 The 2019 pharmacy graduates of the University of Montana Skaggs School of Pharmacy achieved a high first attempt pass rate for the North American Pharmacist Licensure Examination (NAPLEX).
 NAPLEX is the exam testing clinical knowledge and is developed and administered by the National Association of Boards of Pharmacy (NABP) that is required for the gradated to obtain pharmacy licensure.

 Skaggs School of Pharmacy graduates had a 93.10% first-time pass rate that ranked the School among the top 40 PharmD programs nationwide, and greatly surpassed the national average of 88.34% for all 136 PharmD programs and their 2019 graduates.

 This high first-attempt pass rate attests to the high quality of our PharmD program and learning and training environment, students' excellence and preparedness and the never-ending dedication and excellence of our faculty, staff, and preceptors.